-Please review all FAQs before starting your Champions Grant LOI.
+Please review all FAQs before starting your Champions Grant application.
 They explain requirements for being considered for a grant and include answers to the most commonly asked questions about the program.

 - Who is eligible for the Jimmie Johnson Foundation Champions Grant Program?